The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 VIDEO: How ARIA landmark roles help screen reader users by Léonie Watson.
 Published on June 29, 2011.
 (1:52) This video from Nomensa demonstrates how ARIA landmark roles help screen reader users understand the purpose of different areas of a web page, such as search, navigation or main content.

-ARIA Landmarks are fairly well supported in screen readers so most users will be able to take advantage of them.
+ARIA Landmarks are fairly well supported by screen readers so most users will be able to take advantage of them.
 There are some older screen readers that don't support them and some users with newer screen readers might not know how to use this feature.
 The most helpful data we have on this comes from WebAIM's screen reader survey.
 While it shows a 42% increase in awareness of ARIA landmarks over the past year, only 40% of people indicate they use them, and a full 30% still don't know that the functionality event exists.
 That being said, if you only provide ARIA landmarks you will be meeting the letter of the law in terms of providing a way to easily skip repetitive navigation, but not providing the traditional "skip to" links will probably make your site more difficult for some screen reader users to navigate.
 As with almost everything on the Web, we live in the in-between times where newer and better technologies are out there but adoption isn't high enough to make it the de facto standard.
 For now, I would still include the "skip to" links in addition to ARIA landmarks.

 FROM: Using ARIA Landmarks - A Demonstration from NC State University.